Getting Started with Running

 Where to Run

 Roads, parks, trails, commons, tracks.
 Vary your running terrain and you'll avoid boredom and become a more well-rounded runner.
-There are lots of useful web sites that show you routes completed by other runners, such as WalkJogRun and mapmyrun.
+There are lots of useful web sites that show you routes completed by other runners, such as mapmyrun.

 Don't be massively concerned about technique when you first start.
 After all, running is a natural thing and it's not worth over-complicating matters at such an early stage.
 The following are some guidelines that should ensure you're on the right track: